Cuomo Vows to Sue Feds Over Trump Tax Bill’s Discrimination Against New Yorkers

-It’s no secret that New York Governor Andrew Cuomo shared the feeling of other political leaders in high-tax, high-income states that the recent GOP tax bill’s limitations on the deductibility of state and local taxes was discriminatory.
+It’s no secret that New York governor Andrew Cuomo shared the feeling of other political leaders in high-tax, high-income states that the recent GOP tax bill’s limitations on the deductibility of state and local taxes was discriminatory.
 After all, a goodly number of congressional Republicans reinforced that impression by chortling over the damage they were doing to godless liberal jurisdictions.

-Still, Cuomo made news today during his eighth State of the State Address by vowing to sue the federal government to stop its discriminatory treatment of New York and other states, as reported by Politico:
+Still, Cuomo made news today during his eighth State of the State address by vowing to sue the federal government to stop its discriminatory treatment of New York and other states, as reported by Politico:

 “They’re now robbing the blue states to pay for the red states … it is an economic civil war, and make no mistake, they are aiming to hurt us,” Cuomo said.
 “We believe it is illegal and we will challenge it in court as unconstitutional … the first federal double-taxation in history, violative of states’ rights and the principle of equal protection.”